 6. Digitize paper documents

-7. Utilize version control
+7. Utilize version control for document management security

 8. Standardize documentation processes